vineethkumar1999/gradlecucumber/readme.txt

 I have added examples for all these feel free to add the tags in program arguments, run and see the result.

+UI Automation:

+Now that we have seen how we can write and run tests, lets move ahead and add basic test case where we open browser and search for cheese

+Here we are using firefox browser and you have to download corresponding firefox webdriver

+We have created a java class for accommodating step definitions of UI functionality.